toddllm/klaviyo-reporting-poc/docs/git_workflow.md

 1. Check the [GITHUB_PR_PLAN.md](GITHUB_PR_PLAN.md) to identify the next PR to work on
 2. Create a branch and implement the required changes
+3. Write tests for all new functionality and significant changes
+4. Run tests to ensure they pass before creating a PR
-3. Create a PR with proper references to the PR plan
+5. Create a PR with proper references to the PR plan
-4. Address review comments
+6. Address review comments
-5. After PR is merged, update the PR plan to mark the PR as completed
+7. After PR is merged, update the PR plan to mark the PR as completed

 ### Reviewer Role

 1. Review the PR against the requirements in the PR plan
 2. Verify that all validation steps listed in the PR plan are completed
+3. Ensure that tests have been written for all new functionality
+4. Run the tests to verify they pass
+5. Create tests if the PR lacks adequate test coverage
-3. Approve the PR if all requirements are met
+6. Approve the PR if all requirements are met

 ### Tester Role